alexmacphail/Hundred-Year-Farms/README.md

 ## Management

-The owners have an interest in the following methods for managing agro-foresty:
+The owners have an interest in the methods for managing agro-foresty outlined below.

 **BIM (Building Information Management)**